-BPD and Complex PTSD Therapy | Trauma Counselling
+Complex PTSD Therapy

-Therapy for Complex PTSD and Borderline Personality Disorder (BPD)
+Therapy for Complex PTSD (C‑PTSD)

 It can be helpful to understand and recognize the symptoms of these experiences, especially if they resonate with what you’re going through.
 That being said, we ask that you please avoid self-diagnosing since only a qualified mental health professional, such as a psychiatrist or a registered psychologist, can provide a formal diagnosis.